typelevel/squants/shared/src/main/scala/squants2/README.md

 ### Approach to Complete Refactoring

 1. Refactor `TimeDerivative` and `TimeIntegral` traits
-2. Refactor `SVector`
-3. Refactor `market` package
+2. Refactor `market` package
-4. Migrate remaining derived dimensions
+3. Migrate remaining derived dimensions
-5. Refactor and Migrate Tests
+4. Refactor and Migrate Tests
-6. Update Docs
+5. Update Docs
-7. Create a `squants-spire` companion project
+6. Create a `squants-spire` companion project

 The refactored code can continue being added to the `squants2` package within this development branch.
 Once things are fully migrated, `squants` can be removed and `squants2` renamed to `squants`.